airbytehq/airbyte/docs/operator-guides/configuring-airbyte-db.md

 Note that no actual data from the source (or destination) connectors ever transits or is retained in this internal database.

-If you need to interact with it, for example to make back-ups or perform some clean-up maintenances, you can also access to Export and Import functionalities of this database via API, or the UI (in the Admin page, in the Configuration Tab).
+If you need to interact with it, for example, to make back-ups or perform some clean-up maintenances, you can also gain access to the Export and Import functionalities of this database via the API or the UI (in the Admin page, in the Configuration Tab).

-## Connecting to some Postgres database
+## Connecting to an External Postgres database

-Let's say we want to use a Postgres instance that is not automatically started by Airbyte, we can for example run the following command:
+If we want to use a Postgres instance that is not automatically started by Airbyte, we can run the following command:
 ```bash
 docker run --rm --name airbyte-postgres -e POSTGRES_PASSWORD=password -p 3000:5432 -d postgres
 ```